This peer-to-peer lender is an established source for loans up to $40,000.

 - Available in 48 states.
-LendingClub is available everywhere but West Virginia and Iowa.
+LendingClub is available in every state except West Virginia and Iowa.

 What to watch out for

 - Poser scams.
 It’s possible that disreputable individuals could pose as lenders on LendingClub’s platform.
 Keep in mind that legitimate loans don’t require an upfront payment.